dialog-semiconductor/py_ble_manager/examples/central_cli/README.md

 `GAPPAIR <connection_index> <bond>`

-For example, to bond to the peripheral at connection index 0:
+For example, to pair to the peripheral at connection index 0:

 `GAPPAIR 0 1`